alv2017/synchronous-block/README.md

 #### 5.2.2 Measuring the Response Time of the `/api/health/` Endpoint

+We will create our own script that sends 100 consecutive requests to the `/api/health/` endpoint.
+Then we will parse the performance log file and calculate the average response time.

 #### 5.2.3 Measuring the Response Time of the `/api/users/register/` Endpoint

+We will create our own script that sends 100 consecutive requests to the `/api/users/register/` endpoint.
+Then we will parse the performance log file and calculate the average response time.